 Yes, it has “oats” and “bran,” but Cracklin' Oat Bran also comes with nearly 20 grams of sugar, as well as a massive glut of palm and soybean oil that loads this box with inflammatory Omega-6s and saturated fats.

 This brand should be ashamed of itself.
-It’s marketed as “Mom’s Best,” praises that it’s free of high fructose corn syrup, and has no partially hydrogenated oils, artificial flavors, or preservatives, and boasts it contains REAL cocoa and honey!
-While those are all good things, there is an inexplicable 20 grams of sugar per serving (sugar is listed as the first ingredient in both cases), which puts these two boxes among the top 5 cereals out of hundreds in terms of sugar content.
+It’s marketed as “Mom’s Best,” praises that it’s free of high fructose corn syrup, and has no partially hydrogenated oils, artificial flavors, or preservatives.
+While those are all good things, there is an inexplicable 19 grams of sugar per serving, which puts this box among the top 5 cereals out of hundreds in terms of sugar content.

 Good Morenings Waffle Crunch